Code-Institute-Submissions/TeachFlow/README.md

 * **Contact Us Form**
     * The contact form includes fields for name, email address, and message text area.
     * A newsletter signup option is included.
-    * Once a message has been submitted, the form collapses and a confirmation message is displayed.
+    * If a message has been submitted successfully, the form collapses and a confirmation message is displayed.
+    * If a message fails to send, a [SweetAlert](https://sweetalert.js.org/) modal appears.
+The message states that there has been an error.
     * [EmailJS](https://www.emailjs.com/) and [Bootstrap](https://getbootstrap.com/) were used to to create this feature.

 * **Flashcards**